stellar/launchtube/README.md

 ![DALL·E 2024-10-07 20 36 03](https://github.com/user-attachments/assets/05d2289d-f0e4-4eb7-9701-59a7b0d3b353)

 Getting Stellar transactions successfully submitted to the network can be a chore.
-You've got a lot to think about between fees, sequence numbers, block times, retries, rate limits, ledger limits, and more.
-This gets even more tricky when trying to submit Stellar smart wallet operations.
-Soroban contracts can't pay Stellar transaction fees, they maintain nonces not sequence numbers.
+You've got a lot to think about between XLM fees, sequence numbers, block times, retries, rate limits, ledger limits, and more.
+This gets even trickier when trying to submit smart contract invocations.
+Soroban contracts can't pay Stellar transaction fees and they maintain nonces not sequence numbers.

 The Launchtube service aims to alleviate all of these challenges and complexities by giving you an API which accepts Soroban ops and then handles getting those entries successfully submitted to the network.
-No XLM or native G-addresses required!
+No XLM or G-addresses required!
 Just simulate and sign your Soroban ops, submit them to Launchtube, and we'll handle getting them onchain.
 Too easy!

 > [!CAUTION]
 > Launchtube is an experimental service and while SDF maintains a mainnet implmenetation we make no guarantees about it's stability, availablility or longevity.
 Do not use SDF's Launchtube service for mission-critical production services.